dbohdan/pip-wtenv/README.md

 def pip_wtenv(*args: str, name: str = "", venv_parent: str = "") -> None:
     """
+    Download and install dependencies in a virtual environment.
     See https://github.com/dbohdan/pip-wtenv.

+    Warning: this function will restart Python
+    if Python is not running in a venv.

-    Requires Python >= 3.6 on POSIX systems and >= 3.8 on Windows.
+    pip-wtenv requires Python >= 3.6 on POSIX systems and Python >= 3.8 on Windows.

-    Warning: this function restarts Python in a virtual environment.
     """

     from os import execl